jnozzi/cocoadev.com/markdown/CCDMessageDistributer.md

 *perform:       - sending of each method.
 You should setup (if necessary) and invoke the method.
 *conclude:     - used to pass back the result collection in the invocation, or do any concluding tasks.
 *prototypeMethod - an example of the type of method handled.
- *forwardInvocation: - to alter the way the General/CCDMessageDistributer works, eg for SMP
+ *forwardInvocation: - to alter the way the CCDMessageDistributer works, eg for SMP

-You should also add a category to General/NSObject with a method to create your messager with a collection.
+You should also add a category to NSObject with a method to create your messager with a collection.

 **Notes on Combine**

 (NB: combine|reverseCombine are comparable to foldl|foldr in Haskell )

-General/CCDCombine combines the elements in turn, using the method specified, to produce a single result of the same type as the elements in the collection.
-General/CCDCombine therefore only accepts methods that take an object as argument and return another object which also responds to the same method.
+CCDCombine combines the elements in turn, using the method specified, to produce a single result of the same type as the elements in the collection.
+CCDCombine therefore only accepts methods that take an object as argument and return another object which also responds to the same method.

 For example, stringByAppendingString: which takes a string as target and argument, and returns a string.
 Using combine and stringByAppendingString we can append all strings in a collection thusly:

-   General/myStrings combine] stringByAppendingString:nil];
+   myStrings combine] stringByAppendingString:nil];

  nil is used because that argument will be replaced using elements from the collection.
 If an argument is specified, it will be used before the first element.
 This allows you to "carry on" a calculation over several collections.
 Make sure the argument can respond meaningfully to the selector - this may mean it needs to be mutable.
  For example: